louismichel100/projet_test/README.md

-# Dans le dossier PHP, vous trouverez l'api laravel pour pouvoir communiquer avec la base de donnée.
-Par la suite, dans le dossier Android, nous avons réalisé une application (pas complète) avec react-native en utilisant expo.
-Donc pour visualiser l'application bien vouloir exécuter la commande expo start
+# In the PHP folder, you will find the laravel api to be able to communicate with the database.
+Subsequently, in the Android folder, we made an application (in development) with react-native using expo.
+So to view the application please execute the command expo start